-Discover new processes, practical tips, technical advice, and links to free resources, while sharing your ideas and activities online at cop.makermke.org and in person at one of our regularly scheduled Making in Education meet-ups!
+Discover new processes, practical tips, technical advice, and links to free resources, while sharing your ideas and activities online via Slack at https://makermkecop.slack.com and in person at one of our regularly scheduled Making in Education Community of Practice meet-ups!

 Be A Maker Field Trips are conducted in our Be A Maker space, a communal workshop featuring equipment, tools and technology resources for tinkering, building and learning new skills.
 Workshops address both current academic standards and new models for education that emphasize innovation, creativity and resourcefulness.